One Century (Hangzhou Wangchao Center)

 Streetscape and community spaces

 Many of the office towers in Qianjiang Century Town occupy full city blocks, limiting pathways through the neighborhood.
-The Wangchao Center creates a different experience.
+One Century (Hangzhou Wangchao Center) creates a different experience.
 The tower and a complementary 10-story building occupy just a fraction of the site.
 Between and around the buildings, the layout of the plaza is designed for movement, with pathways surrounded by ponds and plantings.
 The tower lobby design allows for foot traffic to flow around the building’s travertine-clad core.
 The floors above, including two sky lobbies, follow this orientation.
 At the crown, a large amenity level provides space for gatherings and events with sweeping views of the city.

 © Qingyan Zhu